 TELE 6400.
 Software-Defined Networking.
 4 Hours.

 Introduces the foundational theories and technologies of software-defined networking (SDN), a new paradigm in computer networking that allows a logically centralized software program to control the behavior of an entire physical network.
 Discusses SDN technologies, such as the OpenFlow specification and OpenDaylight controller, and introduces students to SDN applications and network function virtualization (NFV).
-Provides hands-on exposure to popular open-source software and technologies through student projects.
-Prereq.
-TELE 5330 with a grade of B; restricted to students in the College of Engineering and in the College of Computer and Information Science; requires good knowledge of Java or Python.
+Offers hands-on exposure to popular open-source software and technologies through student projects.
+Requires good knowledge of Java or Python.

 TELE 6603.
 Special Topics—Networking.
 1-4 Hours.

 Description to come.
 May be repeated up to eight times.

 Offers theoretical or experimental work under individual faculty supervision.